aidenybai/million/packages/kitchen-sink/README.md

 # Million.js Kitchen Sink 🧑‍🍳

 Hey!
 We're actively recruiting cooks 🧑‍🍳 to help assemble a list of examples of Million + your favorite React library.
+[View it live at sink.million.dev](https://sink.million.dev)

 ## Getting Started